MVP Planning Grants are currently CLOSED.

 - Description of need to address climate change

-- Indication of presence of Environmental Justice communities or other vulnerable populations
+- Indication of presence of Environmental Justice or other Climate Vulnerable Populations and description of how these populations will be involved in the planning process.

 - Details on any request for expanded scope funds (and accompanied by a completed scope and budget template attached to RFR)